MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/redhat/wildfly-on-centos.md

 Following are the Standalone Server Configuration files:

-- standalone.xml (default) - This is the default file used for starting the WildFly instance.
+- standalone.xml (default) - The standalone.xml file is the default file used for starting the WildFly instance.
 It contains Jakarta web profile certified configuration with the required technologies.

 - standalone-ha.xml - Jakarta EE Web Profile 8 certified configuration with high availability (targeted at web applications).